 Add your voice to the conversation about this holiday home and your review will appear on TripAdvisor too.Write a review

-We're so pleased that you enjoyed your stay and look forward to welcoming you again in the future.
-Thanks for such a positive review.
+The Old Kiln makes a great base for exploring this lovely part of Wales, we're so pleased you enjoyed your stay and look forward to welcoming you again in the future. kind regards Sue & Malcolm

 27 May 2014